Skip to content ↓

 Sharon Ashton, Music Teacher: ‘The students really appreciated how music can be so energetic and were captivated by the harmonies.

 Miss Welch is hoping the day will become a regular event in the school calendar and once again would like to thank everyone who came in and all who worked with the students, helping to make it such an informative and enjoyable day.
 Without the kindness and generosity of spirit shown by professionals in the Cornish Community, this day could not have happened.
 Who best to teach how our Cornish Maritime History is alive and so important, but the experts who are living it every day?
-More images from the day can be seen on the the creative department’s Instagram page @looeca_creative.
+More images from the day can be seen on the creative department’s Instagram page @looeca_creative.
 You can even listen to soundbites from the student’s sea shanty performances.